allenyxu2004/Allen-Individual-Tri3/Tech_Talk_Notes.md

 - **Time Complexity Formula/ Big O Notation:** O(n^2) is the notation because selection sort utilizes 2 arrays

 ![Flowchart](https://media.geeksforgeeks.org/wp-content/cdn-uploads/20220203094305/Selection-Sort-Flowhchart.png)
-- Example algorithm of a selection sort:
+- Example algorithm of a selection sort which we built off of and implemented:
 ```
 class SelectionSort
 {